Network

 An account impersonating a brand promises gift cards for sharing a post or tagging friends.

-After messaging the account, you are asked to:
+After messaging the account, you are asked to pay a release fee, provide verification codes, or submit ID documents.

-Legitimate brands do not ask for payment to send a digital reward.
+Legitimate brands do not ask for payment to send digital rewards.

 Gift Card Payment Demands